General Questions for Principlal Investigators (PIs)

-At present, the MSU IRB requests that all adjunct or part-time faculty partner with a full-time faculty member who can serve as the PI.
-The adjunct faculty member would then serve as the co-investigator (Co-PI) for the study.
+At present, the MSU IRB requests that all adjunct or part-time faculty partner with a full-time faculty member who can serve as the faculty sponsor.

 No, the type of review that is used is determined by the IRB.
 The determination depends in part on the amount of perceived risk to the participants.
 There are three categories of review:

 - Exempt - To qualify as an exempt study, the research must fall within one of the specific governmental categories AND satisfy the other regulatory and MSU institutional exceptions.
 The MSU IRB will make the exemption determination, not the principal investigator.
 Any study that the MSU IRB believes is not exempt must undergo either expedited or full review.

 - Expedited - Research activities that (1) present no more than minimal risk to human subjects and (2) involve only procedures listed in one or more of the government categories, may be reviewed by the IRB through the expedited review procedure authorized by 45 CFR 46.110 and 21 CFR 56.110